att-circ-contrl/exp-utils/README.md

 (FIXME -- Turn my test scripts into sample code.)

+* `ft-test` --
+Test scripts, sample code, and getting started documentation for using Field Trip with our lab's datasets.

-This is the end of the file.
+*This is the end of the file.*